ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {::include cddl/cmw-example-1.pretty}
 ~~~

-Note that a Media-Type-Name can also be used with the CBOR array form,
+Note that a Media-Type-Name can also be used with the CBOR record form,
 for example if it is known that the receiver cannot handle CoAP
 Content-Formats, or (unlike the case in point) if a CoAP Content-Format
 number has not been registrered.